-Policy 5 Development should be conducted with surface water and catchment systems considered as an alternative to drilled wells, provided that such systems do not degrade the environment.
-Provision of water should be done in ways that minimize environmental degradation.
+Policy 5 Provision of water should be done in ways that minimize environmental degradation.
 Development of water sources should evaluate all options - dug ponds, rainwater catchment, shallow or deep wells, and choose the option involving the least long-term environmental degradation.